-Students are discouraged from bringing personal articles to school that are not required for instructional purposes or are not approved by the classroom teacher or the office.
+• Students are discouraged from bringing personal articles to school that are not required for instructional purposes or are not approved by the classroom teacher or the office.
 This is to promote safety and also to lessen the potential loss of valuable items.
 The school is not responsible for the loss of personal items.

-Unsuitable items will be confiscated, and parents will be informed.
+- Unsuitable items will be confiscated and parents will be informed.
 A sample list of inappropriate articles follows:

 - Laser pointers

 - Inappropriate books and magazines

 - Expensive toys and games

-- Sports equipment disallowed by the office (e.g. baseball bats outside of gym class)
+- Sports equipment disallowed by the office (e.g. hockey sticks, baseball bats)

-Medications:

-When prescribed medications are brought to school, they must be reported to the classroom teacher and/or office and stored to ensure safety.
+Medications: When prescribed medications are brought to school, they must be reported to the classroom teacher and/or office and stored to ensure safety.